 Microsoft Onenote works like an electronic ring-binder to store and record all notes, images and other material.
 Freely available on all devices, it is one of the best tools to help students keep their material organised.
 Onenote notebooks can be synchronised offline to laptops and mobile devices.

 Students are responsible for their own backups.
 This may be on a USB stick or an external hard drive.
 Even better is to use the 1TB that is allocated to each student in their school onedrive (aka Onedrive-Westlake or Onedrive for Business).
 Students can store and share documents and work on them in a browser or on desktop software.

-Classroom is the central location for student resources for each class.
+Teams is the central location for student resources for each class.
 This includes areas for conversations, calendar, file sharing, assignments and a Class Notebook for organization and student work and feedback.
 Access is through our start page.
-There is also a freely available Classroom app available for all mobile devices.
+There is also a freely available Teams app available for all mobile devices.

 Supporting ICT for Learning

 We have prepared for ICT for Learning with sitewide wireless, improved internet access speeds and a comprehensive firewall system to monitor and filter usage.